AdobeDocs/adobe-assurance-public-apis/src/pages/support/index.md

 ---
-title: Support - Cat Analytics
+title: Support - Adobe Assurance Analytics
-description: This is the support page of Cat Analytics
+description: This is the support page of Adobe Assurance
 ---

 <Hero slots="heading, text" background="rgb(19, 93, 183)"/>